Unseenmonument/Porfolio_website/README.md

 This is a web app created so that I can display my skills and upload pictures of projects I have spent my time coding.

+* Your order of installation should look something like this:

+	1: Install Ruby

+	2: Install Rails

+	3: Postgress

+	4: Heroku

+	5: All necessary gems listed below.
+Installed once Rails is up and runnng.

 * Ruby version

 	Built using Ruby v2.4.9p362

 * System dependencies